Rafer Johnson: Biography

 While training for the 1960 Olympics, his friend Kirk Douglas told him about a part in Spartacus that Douglas thought might make him a star: the Ethiopian gladiator Draba, who refuses to kill Spartacus (played by Douglas) after defeating him in a duel.
-Johnson read for and got the role, but was forced to turn it down because the Amateur Athletic Union told him it would make him a professional and therefore ineligible for the Olympics.
+Johnson read for and got the role, but was forced to turn it down because the Amateur Athletic Union told him it would make him a professional and therefore ineligible for the Olympics under the rules of the time.
 The role eventually went to another UCLA great, Woody Strode.
 In 1960, Johnson began acting in motion pictures and working as a sportscaster.
 He made several film appearances, mostly in the 1960s.
 Johnson worked full-time as a sportscaster in the early 1970s.
 He was a weekend sports anchor on the local NBC affiliate in Los Angeles, KNBC, but seemed uncomfortable in that position and eventually moved on to other things.

-Johnson worked on the presidential election campaign of United States Senator Robert F. Kennedy, and on June 5, 1968 with the help of Rosey Grier, he apprehended Sirhan Sirhan immediately after Sirhan had assassinated Kennedy at the Ambassador Hotel in Los Angeles, California.
+Johnson worked on the presidential election campaign of United States Senator Robert F. Kennedy, and on June 5, 1968, with the help of Rosey Grier and George Plimpton, he apprehended Sirhan Sirhan immediately after Sirhan had assassinated Kennedy at the Ambassador Hotel in Los Angeles, California.
 Kennedy died the following day at Good Samaritan Hospital.
 Johnson discussed the experience in his autobiography, The Best That I Can Be (published in 1999 by Galilee Trade Publishing and co-authored with Philip Goldberg).

 Johnson served on the organizing committee for the first Special Olympics competition in Chicago in 1968, hosted by Special Olympics founder, Eunice Kennedy Shriver and the next year he led the founding of the California Special Olympics.
 Johnson, along with a small group of volunteers, founded California Special Olympics in 1969 by conducting a competition at the Los Angeles Memorial Coliseum for 900 individuals with intellectual disabilities.
-Following the first California Games in 1969, Johnson became one of the original members of the Board of Directors.
+Following the first California Games in 1969, Johnson became one of the original members of the board of directors.
 The board worked together to raise funds and offer a modest program of swimming and track and field.
 In 1983, Rafer ran for President of the Board to increase Board participation, reorganize the staff to most effectively use each person's talents, and expand fundraising efforts.
-He was elected president and served in the capacity until 1992, when he was named Chairman of the Board of Governors.
+He was elected president and served in the capacity until 1992, when he was named chairman of the Board of Governors.

 Family

 Johnson married Elizabeth Thorsen in 1971.
 They had two children and four grandchildren.

-Johnson's brother Jimmy is a member of the Pro Football Hall of Fame and his daughter Jennifer competed in beach volleyball at the 2000 Olympic Games in Sydney following her collegiate career at UCLA.
+Johnson's brother Jimmy was a member of the Pro Football Hall of Fame and his daughter Jennifer competed in beach volleyball at the 2000 Olympic Games in Sydney following her collegiate career at UCLA.
 His son Joshua Johnson followed his father into track and field and had a podium finish in the javelin throw at the USA Outdoor Track and Field Championships.

 Johnson participated in the Art of the Olympians program.

+Death

-Rafer Johnson died after suffering a stroke on December 2, 2020 in Sherman Oaks, California.
+Rafer Johnson died after suffering a stroke on December 2, 2020, in Sherman Oaks, California.
 He was 86.